codeddraig/ffau/README.md

 ### Limitations

-The only feature *not supported by reverse coding* is *snippets* - take care that toggling the edit mode twice in a row will remove all snippets from the workspace.
+The only intended feature *not* supported by reverse coding is **snippets** - take care that toggling the edit mode twice in a row will remove all snippets from the workspace.

+Also, note that due to the output HTML not encoding the location of the blocks in any way, when blocks are converted into HTML, then back to blocks using reverse coding, the original positions will not be stored.
+Also, some 'unused' elements, such as empty `emptytext` blocks or unused `args` modifiers, may be deleted, as they do not render to anything in HTML, so when converted back the system has no way of knowing they were there in the first place.

+If you notice any more issues or errors with reverse-coding, please do not hesitate to [open an issue](https://github.com/codeddraig/ffau/issues/new).

 ## Bugs
 To report problems or potential additions, please feel free to visit the 'issues' section of this repo.
 For security issues, please email us at: **contact@codedragon.org**.